afranchuk/surplus-ssr/README.md

   `true`)
 * `pageRoot` (`string`) - the root, relative to `rootPath`, of pages and directories to serve (default: `"pages"`)
+* `compile` (`array`) - the steps to take when compiling files (default:
+  `[ssr.COMPILE_SURPLUS]`).
+Should be an array of functions that take the file source as an argument and returns the modified/compiled source.
+The special value `ssr.COMPILE_SURPLUS` can also be specified, which will use the surplus compiler installed in `rootPath`.
+Compiled results are cached.

 The middleware function returned is of the typical form (taking two arguments, a request and a response).
 It does **not** use the common third argument (a